How To Warn users for Email Impersonation Phishing mail

 If you are adding the names of shared mailboxes to the list as well, then you probably want to filter out names like “info” from the list, because info is pretty common 😉

-The size of a transport rule is limited, so when you have a large tenant, with more than 250 users, you might need to create multiple transport rules.
+The size of a transport rule is limited, so when you have a large tenant, with more than 200 users, you might need to create multiple transport rules (which the script will now do automatically)

 If you have any questions, just drop a comment below.